Chanty

 The limit of team members is a big deal for gamers.
 Although Slack doesn’t have the official limit for team members, such a limit still exists.
 There was a report of a team with 8,500 members getting the message such as “You’ve reached the maximum number of users”.
 Since that time, the limit was raised, but no one went far enough to test it out.
 At the same time, Discord announced that their limit is 500,000 server members but if more than 25,000 online simultaneously, the owner must contact Discord support for more server space to avoid errors.

 One controversial topic is threaded conversations.
-Some people love threads, others hate them.
-Although Discord never had this feature, it is now available after their most recent update, so no need to worry about it.
+Some people love threads, and others hate them.
+Although Discord never had this feature, it is now available after their most recent update, so there is no need to worry about it.

 Slack vs Discord video call